joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 [Process View](#process-view) is represented by an activity diagram, which shows the most relevant activities performed by the user side.
 They could be identified more activities, particularly on the server side, but we think that those are performed by the user have greater relevance.

-With the [Deployement View](#deployement-view) we can show how are distributed the components of software and hardware, and managed to have a better idea of the functioning of some interactions of the system.
+With the [Physical View](#physical-view) we can show how are distributed the components of software and hardware, and managed to have a better idea of the functioning of some interactions of the system.

 The project presents a satisfactory structure, but the task of extracting information to build some of the diagrams presented was not the simplest.